What Is a Business Credit Card and How Does It Work?

 Who should consider a business credit card?

-Personal credit cards may be a better fit for those who don’t need access to the higher credit limits or other perks offered by business credit cards.
+Personal credit cards may be a better fit for those who don’t need access to higher credit limits or other perks offered by business credit cards.
 A personal credit card may also make sense if you tend to carry a balance and want to avoid the potentially higher APRs business credit cards may have.

 Applicant and business requirements